thunderbird/thunderbird-website/docs/updates.thunderbird.net.md

 For Linux, the [Orca](https://wiki.mozilla.org/Screen_Reader_-_Orca) screen reader is recommended by the Mozilla Wiki.

 In particular, you may find that a screen reader does not pause adequately between sentences.
 Add a period (`.`) to remedy this.

+### Updating the baked appeal redirect

+At certain points Thunderbird will use a baked or static appeal url located at http://updates.thunderbird.net/thunderbird/appeal.
+This is controlled by settings.py's value: `UPDATES_REDIRECTS`.
+Once your appeal is ok'd to go live and is on stage you should update the value of the `('thunderbird', 'appeal')` key.

+Keys are normal url keys or a tuple based on path.
+So a path of `updates.thunderbird.net/thunderbird/release/sep25r` turns into `('thunderbird', 'release', 'sep25r')`.
+The values are simply dot paths with the site prepended, which would turn the above url into `updates.thunderbird.release.sep25r`.

+Why are they different?
+Most likely due to easier parsing and visually indicating that they're different from the normal key based paths used in the url helper.